AdamIskandarAI/TWSubmissions-Wiki/unoriginalpost.md

 4. YouTube polls under/above 100% [(explained in this video)](https://youtu.be/AdCZTJl_3fk)
 5. [YouTube recommend same video twice](https://www.reddit.com/r/TimeworksSubmissions/comments/plaf4z/youtube_just_reeealy_wants_me_to_watch_this_video/)

-## Section 4: False YouTube glitches
+## Section 4: YouTube "glitches" that isn't actually a glitch

 1. Video has more likes than views
    > YouTube takes time to update views, that's why a video have more likes than views
-2. A video with billions of views under 3 seconds.
-(Timeworks has already explained that in this [video](https://youtu.be/_SH0OjR5jns) so please, don't post about this since it used to fill the subreddit back in July 2022)

 # Conclusion

 This list will be updated from time to time so, if you have anything to add to this list, comment under the pinned post or send us a modmail.

-*Last updated: 8 October 2022*
+*Last updated: 9 October 2022*